ossec/ossec-docs/docs/manual/installation/install-source.rst

 2. Verify the requirements listed in :ref:`install_req` are installed or available.

+   .. versionadded: 3.3

+      PCRE2 is a new requirement, and manual installation is required.

 3. Extract the compressed package and run the ``install.sh`` script.
 It will guide you through the installation and compile the source (not shown).